Jay Kristoff: Works

 In January 2019, Kristoff announced his next adult series, an illustrated fantasy epic entitled Empire of the Vampire, which was acquired by Macmillan Publishers, the publisher of his Nevernight and Stormdancer series.
 Empire of the Vampire was published in September 2021.
 It debuted on the New York Times, Wall Street Journal, USA Today bestseller lists in the US and was a Sunday Times bestseller in the UK, as well as hitting #1 bestseller spots at Barnes and Noble in the USA and Dymocks Books in Australia.
+Empire of the Vampire would become the #1 bestselling Fantasy hardback in the United Kingdom for 2021, and subsequently achieved #1 bestseller status in France and Spain, also achieving bestseller status in Germany and Italy, marking it as Kristoff's most commercially successful debut to date.The sequel, Empire of the Damned, was published in March 2024.
+In October 2025, the third and final installment of the trilogy, Empire of the Dawn, was published.

 Themes

 Kristoff's works deal with themes of familial bonds, friendship, love, loss, and betrayal.
 His fiction suggests that "victory without sacrifice is meaningless".